 About the instructor: Edwin M Sarmiento is a 12-year former Microsoft Data Platform MVP and Microsoft Certified Master from Ottawa, Canada specializing in high availability, disaster recovery and system infrastructures running on the Microsoft server technology stack.
 He is very passionate about technology but has interests in music, professional and organizational development, leadership and management matters when not working with databases.

-Bonus Consulting Time: on the last day, you can share your (sanitized) architecture diagram with the class for open consulting.
+Consulting Time: You can share your (sanitized) architecture diagram with the group for open consulting.
 You can ask for feedback about why the design might not be achieving your objectives, and get Edwin’s recommendations to improve your uptime.
 Don’t want to share your company’s design?
-No problem – you can still learn from watching the architectures and questions from other students.
+No problem – you can still learn from watching the architectures and questions from other members.
 You can even ask about urgent production-facing issues that need quick solutions.

-- SQL Server High Availability and Disaster Recovery on Udemy (value: US$ 315).
+- SQL Server High Availability and Disaster Recovery on Udemy.
 This course covers all of the high availability and disaster recovery features in SQL Server and how to leverage them.

-- Windows Server Failover Clustering for the Smart SQL Server DBA (value: US$ 545).
+- Windows Server Failover Clustering for the Smart SQL Server DBA.
 This course covers the basics and fundamentals of Windows Server Failover Clustering to successfully design, implement and manage SQL Server failover clustered instances.

-- How To Build A Personal Lab for Deploying SQL Server on a Windows Server Failover Cluster (value: US$ 95).
+- How To Build A Personal Lab for Deploying SQL Server on a Windows Server Failover Cluster.
 This course walks you thru building an affordable lab environment for emulating a multi-data center deployment of a stretched, multi-site failover cluster in preparation for installing and configuring either a SQL Server failover clustered instance or Availability Group

-This is a live online class.
-We host it in GoToMeeting, live with Edwin M Sarmiento on webcam, with a 60-minute (only for the 4-day class) lunch break.
+This is a live online program.
+We host it in GoToMeeting, live with Edwin M Sarmiento on webcam, with a 10-minute break.
 Audio can come through either your computer audio, or by dialing into a US phone number – headset recommended either way.